ravel-net/Faure/README.md

-# Faure
+# Fauré

-Faure is a network management platform built atop the Ravel controller.
+Fauré is a network management platform built atop the Ravel controller.
 Ravel is a software-defined networking (SDN) controller that uses a standard SQL abstraction to represent and update the network (For more information on Ravel, see [https://github.com/ravel-net/ravel](https://github.com/ravel-net/ravel) or [http://ravel-net.org](http://ravel-net.org) or follow the [walkthrough](http://ravel-net.org/walkthrough).
-In addition to the familiar interface of traditional databases inherited from Ravel, Faure incorporates and implements the new theories of incomplete database, allowing direct modeling and new verification methods of networks that are only partially known (For more information, see the Faure paper at [HotNets'21](https://conferences.sigcomm.org/hotnets/2021/)).
+In addition to the familiar interface of traditional databases inherited from Ravel, Fauré incorporates and implements the new theories of incomplete database, allowing direct modeling and new verification methods of networks that are only partially known (For more information, see the [Fauré paper](https://doi.org/10.1145/3484266.3487391) at [HotNets'21](https://conferences.sigcomm.org/hotnets/2021/)).

 ## New Features